Svetlana Broz: Career

-Her work is internationally recognized for its educational innovation and unique approach.
-She has lectured at over 100 universities in the US and Europe.
+Her work was internationally recognized for its educational innovation and unique approach.
+She had lectured at over 100 universities in the US and Europe.

-Awards and honors
+Awards and honours

-Broz was honored in 2011 by French President Nicolas Sarkozy with the award of the Ordre National du Merite.
+Broz was honoured in 2011 by French President Nicolas Sarkozy with the award of the Ordre National du Merite.

-She is an honorary citizen of the city of Tuzla, Bosnia and Herzegovina, her mother's hometown.
-In 2007 Centro Educativo Italo Svizzero, in Rimini, Italy awarded her the La Bussola dell’ Educazione “Margherita Zoebeli”; in 2003 the City Government of Milan, Italy awarded her L'Ambrogino d'Oro and dedicated a tree and stone to her in the World Garden of the Righteous.
+She was an honorary citizen of the city of Tuzla, Bosnia and Herzegovina, her mother's hometown.
+In 2007, Centro Educativo Italo Svizzero, in Rimini, Italy awarded her the La Bussola dell'Educazione "Margherita Zoebeli"; in 2003 the City Government of Milan, Italy awarded her L'Ambrogino d'Oro and dedicated a tree and stone to her in the World Garden of the Righteous.